 Description

-GV II* Garden house and boundary walls to courtyard to Ravenswood School, formerly Stoodleigh Court.
-1883 by Sir Ernest George and H.E Peto, the architects of Stoodleigh Court.
-Stone rubble with Ham Hill dressings; original covering to ogival roof of garden house replaced or re-covered with asphalted material.
+The garden house and boundary walls of the courtyard to the northeast of Ravenswood School, formerly known as Stoodleigh Court, were built in 1883 by architects Sir Ernest George and H.E.
+Peto.
+The structure is made of stone rubble with Ham Hill dressings, although the original covering of the ogival roof of the garden house has been replaced or re-covered with asphalted material.

-Exterior: two storey garden house, square on plan, with an ogival roof crowned with a weathercock.
-The ground floor has open arches on two sides forming a shelter; a flight of Ham Hill stone steps within the courtyard leads to a segmental arched stone doorway to the first floor which has round-headed windows with keystones and external wooden shutters.
+The garden house is designed as a corner pavilion for the courtyard in front of the entrance (north) elevation of Stoodleigh Court and may have been loosely inspired by the early 17th century forecourt pavilions at Montacute House in Somerset.
+It is a two-storey building, square in plan, topped with an ogival roof that features a weathercock.
+The ground floor has open arches on two sides that create a sheltered area.
+Inside the courtyard, a flight of Ham Hill stone steps leads to a segmental arched stone doorway on the first floor, which has round-headed windows with keystones and external wooden shutters.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.